luiscosta89/TCC-CiC/README.md

 detailed study was conducted with users to confirm that the immersive approach is better in several points when compared to non- immersive approaches.

-The study was published at the SVR 2017: https://ieeexplore.ieee.org/document/8114434/
+The study was published at the [SVR 2017](https://ieeexplore.ieee.org/document/8114434/).